MR-D05/laravel-vue-docker-bookstore/README.md

 # laravel-vue-docker-bookstore

-The following is a list of commands to execute to get this demo project up and running:
+The following is of executables designed to get this demo up and running:

 ```
 docker-compose up -d